neha-ojha/malacology-popper/paper/paper.md

 # Highly Tailored and Application-Specifc Storage Systems

-When application goals are not met by a storage system the most common reaction is to design a workaround.
-Workarounds roughly fall into one of two categories: so called ``bolt-on'' services that introduce a 3rd party system (e.g. a metadata service), or expanded application responsibility in the form of data management (e.g. a new data layout).
+A consequence of complicated data management frameworks and faster devices is that the storage system cannot meet the needs of the general-purpose storage system.
+Workarounds for helping the application meet its performance goals roughly fall into one of three categories: "bolt-on" services, application changes, and storage changes.
+In this section we touch on each subject using examples from both the Ceph and Hadoop communities to show the breadth and extent of the problem.

+##"Bolt-on" services

-\textbf{Extra Services}: "Bolt-on" services are designed to improve overall application performance, but come at the expensive of additional sub-systems and dependencies that the application must manage, as well as trust.
-For example, it is well understood that MapReduce performs poorly for iterative and interactive computation due to its failure model that heavily relies on on-disk storage of intermediate data.
+So called "bolt-on" services are 3rd party systems that are integrated into the targeted software stack to accomodate data management and faster devices.
+But these extra services come at the expense of additional sub-systems, dependencies, and data layouts that the application must manage, as well as trust.
+For example, MapReduce performs poorly for iterative and interactive computation because of its failure model that relies on on-disk storage of intermediate data.
 Many have added services to Hadoop to keep more data in the runtime (e.g., HaLoop~\cite{bu:vldb2010-haloop}, Twister~\cite{ekanayake:hpdc2010-twister}, CGL-MapReduce~\cite{ekanayake:escience2008-eglmapreduce}, MixApart~\cite{mihailescu:hotstorage2012-mixapart}).
-While performance improves, it comes at a cost: "bolt-on" services frequently result in overly complex systems that re-implement functionality and re-execute redundant code, unnecessarily increasing the likelihood of bugs.
+While performance improves, it comes at the cost of simplicity.

+Furthermore, "bolt-on" services often duplicate functionality and execute redundant code, unnecessarily increasing the likelihood of bugs or worse, introducing unpredictable performance problems.
+For example, we are developing a system built on Ceph called ZLog.
+ZLog uses a "sequencer" to distribute tokens to clients wishing to append to the end of a shared commit log.
+When designing the sequencer, we considered bolting on Zookeeper \cite{} as a service.
+While Zookeeper provides many robust service, and while it woudl certainly satisfy our requirements, it would perform`Unfortunately, Zookeeper is persistent but teh sequencer is in memory and volatile.

+## Application Changes

-\textbf{Application Changes}: The second approach to adapting to a storage system deficiency is to change the application itself by adding more data management intelligence, often into the application itself, or as domain-specific middleware.
-For instance, an application may change to exploit data locality or I/O parallelism in a distributed storage system.
+The second approach to adapting to a storage system deficiency is to extend the responsibility of the application.
+This means changing the application itself by adding more data management intelligence or domain-specific middleware.
+For instance, an application may change itself to exploit data locality or I/O parallelism in a distributed storage system.

+For example, SciHadoop~\cite{} changes both the Hadoop application and the Hadoop framework itself to leverage the structure of scientific (3D array-based data, more specifically) to increase performance, locality, and the number of early results.
 This is not a bad proposition, but creates a coupling that is highly tied to the underlying physical properties of the system, making it difficult to adapt to future changes at the storage system level.

+## Storage Changes

-\textbf{Storage Changes}: When these two approaches fail to meet the needs of the application, developers turn their attention to the storage system itself.
-For example, HDFS has been the focus of scalability concerns, especially for metadata-intensive workloads~\cite{shvachko:login2012-hdfs-scalability}.
+When these two approaches fail to meet the needs of the application, developers turn their attention to the storage system itself.
+Traditionally, storage system behaviour can be altered using two techniques: tuning the system or introducing changes to the system.
+The difficulty of both of these approaches has given rise to a third technique called active storage.

+### Tuning

+Tuning the system usually refers to setting parameters about the system.
+For large complicated systems this can be near impossible because the systems have so many knobs (xxxx tunables in Hadopo \cite{sevilla-discs}) and sometimes the knobs are difficult to understand or quantify (xx tunable in Ceph
+\cite{sevilla-sc}).
+To succesfully tune the system, the developer must have domain and system specific knowledge.
+Without this intimate knowledge, the tuning turns into somewhat of a black art, where the only way to figure out the best settings is trial and error.

+Auto-tuning techniques attempt to find a good solution among a huge space of available system configurations.
+However, in practice auto-tuning is limited to only the configuration "knobs" that the storage system exposes (e.g. block size) and can be overwhelmed with too many parameters.
+Starfish \cite{} made an attempt of this for Hadoop but this technique would need to severely limit the space of parameters in order to feasible, similar to the approach used in
+\cite{babak autotuning using genetic algorithms}.
+For instance, auto-tuning may be capable of identifying instances in which new data layouts would benefit a workload, but unless the system can provide such a transformation, the option is left off the table.

+### Software changes

+As a last resort, the application developer can introduce changes to the storage system itself.
+This endeavour is especially difficult because the developer must first familiarate themselves with the storage system, and even if they manage to make the necessary changes, they must get their changes upstream for that specific project or become mantainer for their in-house version.
+Being a maintainer means they re-base their versions against new versions of the storage system and address any bugs for their branched code.
+A successful example of this is the work that focused on HDFS scalability for metadata-intensive workloads~\cite{shvachko:login2012-hdfs-scalability}.
 This has lead to modifications to its architecture or API~\cite{balmin:sigmod2012-clydesdale} to improve performance.

-Yet another approach is to "modify"  a storage system using auto-tuning techniques that attempt to find a good solution among a huge space of available system configurations.
-However, in practice auto-tuning is limited to only the configuration "knobs" that the storage system exposes (e.g. block size).
-For instance, auto-tuning may be capable of identifying instances in which new data layouts would benefit a workload, but unless the system can provide such a transformation, the option is left off the table.
+As an example, ZLog needs to store metadata information with each object.
+For each operation, it checks the epoch value and write capability (2 metadata reads) and writes the index (metadata write).
+Figure 1 shows the throughput (_y_ axis) over time (_x_ axis) of two object class implementations for storing
+metadata: in the header of the byte stream (data) vs. in the object extended attributes (XATTR).
+The speed for appending data without any metadata operations (data raw) is also shown as a baseline for comparison.
+For append-heavy workloads storing metadata as a header in the data performs about 1.5x better than storing metadata as an extended attribute.

+![When appending data to objects, the object class that stores metadata in a header in the data byte stream (data) performs 1.5x better than the object class that stores metdata in the extended attributes of the object (XATTR); it is almost as fast as appending data without updating metadata (data raw).](figures/cls_xattr-vs-data.png)

-We advocate a new approach that we refer to as _storage programmability_ which is a method by which an application communicates its requirements to the storage system in a way that allows the application to realize a new behavior without sacrificing the correctness of the underlying system.
+These implementations are produced using Ceph's active storage interfaces.
+We refer to this as _storage programmability_ which is a method by which an application communicates its requirements to the storage system in a way that allows the application to realize a new behavior without sacrificing the correctness of the underlying system.
+This evaluation and resulting implementation would have been a burden without object classes.

 <!-- PICTURE: figures/object-interfaces.png
      Ceph object storage interfaces.
 Left: data transferred over network